The maximum number of cliques in a graph embedded in a surface: Characterisation of Extremal Graphs

 Let $G$ be a triangulation of $\Sigma$.
 An edge $vw$ of $G$ is \emph{reducible} if $vw$ is in exactly two triangles in $G$.
 We say $G$ is \emph{irreducible} if no edge of $G$ is reducible \citep{BE-IJM89,CDP-CGTA04,Sulanke06,Sulanke-KleinBottle, Sulanke-Generating,LawNeg-JCTB97,NakaOta-JGT95, JoretWood-JCTB10, Lavrenchenko}.
 Note that $K_3$ is a triangulation of $\mathbb{S}_0$, and by the above definition, $K_3$ is irreducible.
 In fact, it is the only irreducible triangulation of $\mathbb{S}_0$.
 We take this somewhat non-standard approach so that \thmref{Extremal} below holds for all surfaces.

-Let $vw$ be a reducible edge of $G$.
+Let $vw$ be a reducible edge of a triangulation $G$ of $\Sigma$.
 Let $vwx$ and $vwy$ be the two faces incident to $vw$ in $G$.
 As illustrated in \figref{ContractionSplitting}, let $G/vw$ be the graph obtained from $G$ by \emph{contracting} $vw$; that is, delete the edges $vw,wy,wx$, and identify $v$ and $w$ into $v$. $G/vw$ is a simple graph since $x$ and $y$ are the only common neighbours of $v$ and $w$.
 Indeed, $G/vw$ is a triangulation of $\Sigma$.
 Conversely, we say that $G$ is obtained from $G/vw$ by \emph{splitting} the path $xvy$ at $v$.
 If, in addition, $xy\in E(G)$, then we say that $G$ is obtained from $G/vw$ by \emph{splitting} the triangle $xvy$ at $v$.
-Note that splitting a triangular face $xvy$ simply means to add a new vertex adjacent to each of $x,v,y$.
+Note that $xvy$ need not be a face of $G/vw$.
+In the case that $xvy$ is a face, splitting $xvy$ is equivalent to adding a new vertex adjacent to each of $x,v,y$.

 \Figure{ContractionSplitting}{ }{Contracting a reducible edge.}

 Graphs embeddable in $\Sigma$ with maximum excess are characterised in terms of irreducible triangulations as follows.

 \begin{theorem} \thmlabel{Extremal} Let $Q$ be the maximum excess of an irreducible triangulation of $\Sigma$.
 Let $X$ be the set of irreducible triangulations of $\Sigma$ with excess $Q$.
 Then the excess of every graph $G$ embeddable in $\Sigma$ is at most $Q$, with equality if and only if $G$ is obtained from some graph in $X$ by repeatedly splitting triangles. \end{theorem}